zuri-training/Team-100_AnimaLib/README.md

 ## Optimization

 we converted both files (css and js) of the library to a zip file.
-The essence of this is to compress both files to a small size, before they are being saved to the client local computer.
+The essence of this is to compress both files to a small size, before they are being saved to the client's local computer.

 ## Installation